sethinitin4/customercare_IBM/README.md

 ### Prerequisites
 > Django
 > Watson Developer Cloud
-> service credentials are to be inserted in testingapi.py, toneanalyzer.api **NOTE: To use the app one must have a bluemix account and access to the apis**
+> service credentials are to be inserted in testingapi.py, toneanalyzer.api, app/views.py
+**NOTE: To use the app one must have a bluemix account and access to the apis**

 ## How does the app work?